apollographql/apollo-link/packages/apollo-link-http/README.md

 |includeExtensions|boolean|false|false|
 |fetch|fetch|global fetch|false|

-By default, this link uses the [Apollo Fetch](https://github.com/apollographql/apollo-fetch) library for the HTTP transport.

 ## Context
 The HTTP Link uses the `headers` field on the context to allow passing headers to the HTTP request.
 It also supports the `credentials` field for defining credentials policy for fetch and `fetchOptions` to allow generic fetch overrides (i.e. method: "GET").